National Parks - Wyoming & Utah

 Identify and make a list of the landforms in these National Parks.

-Ask students to find out how many National Parks there are in the United States and mark them on a large map (or print one out) so students can see where they are.
+Ask students to find out how many National Parks there are in the United States and

 Have students print out a map of the National Parks and identify where the sites in the video are located.